19bufordcarl/CarlRPG/Myth & Shadow/Magic/Mythril.md

 | 4           | 250                              |
 | 5           | 1000                             |
 Mages are known to carry pouches of Mythril powder.
 500 coins worth of Mythril powder can fit into a pouch that takes up one [Item Slot](../Player%20Characters/Derived%20Statistics/Item%20Slots.md).
-	This creates a one-to-one slot correspondence between coins and Mythril powder so they can be counted together for the purposes of pouch storage.
+- This creates a one-to-one slot correspondence between coins and Mythril powder
+- This means they can be counted together in your coin pouch in your [Adventurer's Pack](../Items/Equipment/Adventurer's%20Pack.md).

-Mythril [Coins](../Economy/Coins.md) are 100 coins worth of powder condensed and minted into a single coin.
+Mythril [Coins](../Economy/Coins.md) are 100 coins worth of powder condensed, melted into a single coin.
 Powerful mages use Mythril coins to cast higher level spells without needing to lug around bags of powder.

 Spellcasting granted by [Patrons](Spells/Patrons/Patron.md) usually does not require Mythril unless noted otherwise.